-Our beta period was lengthy.
+The beta period was lengthy.
 Over 6 months.
 Although I first posted about Accounts back in May, we'd been working on the platform for quite some time even before that.
 So, this launch was a big one for us.

-On the surface, it's a sort-of “social, auto-updating address book” at first glance. — The idea is that you can add your contacts once, and then have pointers to whatever services those contacts use to communicate with others (and you!) in the future.
-By connecting within the simple context of, “What's your username or handle on ‘Service XYZ’?” or “What app or email is the best way to contact you?”… this information can change anytime but you'll still be in touch with that person via Accounts.
-Furthermore, you'll automatically receive notifications when people change their information or join a new app or service.
+On the surface, it's a sort-of “social, syncing address book” at first glance. — The idea is that you can add your contacts once, and then have pointers to whatever services those contacts use to communicate with others (and you!) in the future.
+By connecting within the simple context of, “what's your username or handle on ‘service XYZ’?” or “what app or email is the best way to contact you?”… this information can change or be updated anytime, but you'll still be in touch with everyone via this simple network.

 Now that our first non-beta version has been released to the public, we're working even harder on what's next.
 Stay tuned, and please check out the app if you haven't already!
 It's the simplest way to stay connected, longterm.